Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-01-18-complete-engine.markdown

 author: Giuseppe Barillari
 ---

 The engine minigame is now complete.
-All the sound effects are in the game and the transition screens are working as expected.
-The user is also given directions on how to play.
+All the sound effects are in the game, and the transition screens are working as expected.
+Furthermore, the user is given directions on how to play.